Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Asymptotic Behavior

 The following system of equations naturally follows from the structure of $\mathcal{B}$-categories.

-\begin{prop} Let $\mathcal{B}$ be a set of tautologies. \begin{enumerate}[label=(\alph*)] \item Let $B_*, T_*, U_*, A_*$ be the generating functions of the strong basis of $\mathcal{B}$, strong $\mathcal{B}$-tautologies, strong $\mathcal{B}$-unknowns, and strong $\mathcal{B}$-antilogies, respectively.
+\begin{prop} Let $\mathcal{B}$ be a set of tautologies and antilogies. \begin{enumerate}[label=(\alph*)] \item Let $BT_*, BA_*, T_*, U_*, A_*$ be the generating functions of the strong basic tautologies of $\mathcal{B}$, strong basic antilogies of $\mathcal{B}$, strong $\mathcal{B}$-tautologies, strong $\mathcal{B}$-unknowns, and strong $\mathcal{B}$-antilogies, respectively.
 Then the following system of equations is satisfied.